-In recent years, the modern lifestyle forces an increasing use of technology like cell phones, tablets or mobiles to drastically change our living style and habits to become less active which lays down roots of obesity which is the primary cause of many other health issues like diabetes or blood pressure.
+In recent years, the modern lifestyle forces an increasing use of technology like cell phones, tablets or mobiles to drastically change our living style and habits to become less active which lays down the roots of obesity which is the primary cause of many other health issues like diabetes or blood pressure.

-Medical experts continue to conduct research on the causes of obesity and also implicitly mention health issues resulting from being obese which clearly finds that increase in the physical weight increases the risk of health issues from diabetes, blood pressure, Osteoarthritis, Infertility, Certain cancers (e.g., esophageal, colon, postmenopausal breast), Respiratory conditions/diseases (e.g., sleep apnea, asthma) to Liver diseases.
+Medical experts continue to conduct research on the causes of obesity and also implicitly mention health issues resulting from being obese which clearly finds that increase in the physical weight increases the risk of health issues from diabetes, blood pressure, Osteoarthritis, Infertility, Certain cancers (e.g., oesophagal, colon, postmenopausal breast), Respiratory conditions/diseases (e.g., sleep apnea, asthma) to Liver diseases.

 1- Not Doing any Exercise:

 if you do not exercise not willing to burn any calories then definitely you are inviting obesity to gain more weight.
 Exercising is an integral part of almost every weight loss program and is mandatory for staying healthy and active.
-Those peoples who spend their most of the time in front of a TV or Computer Screen and Playing video games increases the risk of obesity as sitting all day makes you a victim of obesity.
+Those peoples who spend most of their time in front of a TV or Computer Screen and Playing video games increases the risk of obesity as sitting all day makes you a victim of obesity.

 2-Not taking enough sleep